sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 amc.memory @test1(!amc.port<512xf32, r, 1>, !amc.port<512xf32, w, 1>, !amc.port<512xf32, r, 1>, !amc.port<512xf32, w, 1>);
 ```

 *The memory allocation description* specifies how the memory is divided into banks.
-For example, ```%0 = amc.alloc : !amc.memref<1024xf32, bank [2]>``` says that the memory contains two equivalent banks with 1024 32-bit words in total, and it uses \%0 as a reference.
+For example, ```%0 = amc.alloc : !amc.memref<1024xf32, bank [2]>``` says that the memory contains two equivalent banks with 1024 32-bit words in total, and the result is assigned to SSA value \%0.

-*Port specification* allows to assign read/write ports to the memory banks described earlier.
+*The port specification* assigns read/write ports to the memory banks described earlier.
 For example,
 ```mlir
 %3 = amc.create_port(%0 : !amc.memref<1024xf32, bank [2]>) banks [1] : !amc.port<512xf32, r, 1>
 ```
 describes a read port connected to the bank 2 of the memory referred by \%0.
-Here, port attributes have the same meaning as in the interface description.
+The `amc.port` type has three argument attributes, the geometry of the port, the read/write semantics, and the port access latency in cycles.

 Finally, *port-interface mapping* specifies how exactly the bank ports are mapped onto the memory interface ports defined earlier.
 A completed example of possible banked memory definition with our AMC dialect is shown in the listing bellow:
 ```mlir